ReinaChenzr/DATA550-finalproject/README.md

 # Heart Disease Logistic Regression Project (DATA550)

 This project investigates the relationship between clinical indicators and the presence of heart disease using logistic regression.
-The final output is a fully reproducible HTML report generated via Docker.
+The final output is a fully reproducible HTML report and associated outputs generated via Docker.

 ---